Bedouin burglars rape 10-year-old girl in Southern Israeli town

 "I did not hear them.
 I should have executed them, but I left my room too late.
 A man comes into your house and rapes your daughter, and you cannot shoot him?
 It doesn't get any lower than that."

-According to N12, the girl's father was referencing the story of Ari Schiff, who was charged for manslaughter in the south after shooting at a car thief.
+According to N12, the girl's father was referencing the story of Ari Schiff, who was charged for manslaughter in the South after shooting at a car thief.
+The sentiment is that Israelis that live in the South feel trapped due to the fact that they do not feel protected, yet they do not feel like they can act either.

+"When it comes to enforcement with us, the breaches are boundless," the father told N12.
+"It strikes at the deepest foundations of the country."

 The ten-year-old girl will begin a lengthy rehabilitation process from the extremely traumatic event, according to N12.
 It should be noted that three suspects were arrested within a few days on suspicion of committing the act.
 The court extended their detention until Thursday, N12 reported.